ArthurAtangana/SYSC3303A_Project/README.md

    1. Right click lib folder in root directory
    2. Select add as library
    3. Leave settings as default, select ok
+3. Initiate system-wide monitoring display console:
+   1. Run process for `src/Subsystem/Logging/DisplayConsole`
-3. Run the files in the "Mains" package in this order:
+4. Run the files in the "Mains" package in this order:
    1. MainSchedulerUDP
    2. MainElevatorUDP
    3. MainFloorUDP